5 Mistakes Home Sellers Make LOSING Them Tens or Hundreds of Thousands of Dollars $$$$

 Pricing the Home (with agent):

-• Develop a pricing strategy that considers local market dynamics and the seller's goals.
+Develop a pricing strategy that considers local market dynamics and your goals.

 Effective Marketing (with agent):